LIVING WELL WITH HIV

 WHAT NOW?

-New treatments and medications as well as emotional support can lead to longer, healthier lives for people with HIV.
-The more you know about this chronic illness, the more you’ll be able to work with health care providers to manage your own health care.
+Treatments and emotional support can lead to longer, healthier lives for people with HIV.
+The more you know about this chronic illness, the more you’ll be able to work with health care providers to manage your own care.

 GET LINKED